Eric Smith (Swedish footballer)

-Eric Anders Smith (born 8 January 1997) is a Swedish professional footballer who plays as a central defender for Bundesliga club FC St. Pauli.
+Eric Anders Smith (born 8 January 1997) is a Swedish professional footballer who plays as a centre-back for 2.
+Bundesliga club FC St. Pauli and the Sweden national team.

-Career
+Club career

 In January 2016, Smith joined Swedish team IFK Norrköping, and moved abroad in June 2018 signing with Gent.

 Smith joined 2.
 Bundesliga club FC St. Pauli on loan for the second half of the 2020–21 season.
 FC St. Pauli secured an option to sign him permanently.

+International career

+On 12 May 2026, Smith was named in the Sweden squad for the 2026 FIFA World Cup.
+Smith made his full international debut on 1 June 2026 in a friendly 1–3 loss against Norway, playing for 45 minutes as a centre-back before being replaced by Alexander Bernhardsson.

 Personal life

 Smith was born in Sweden, and his father Anders is a former footballer.